-- 11. Close the table (There won't be any need to save anything unless you changed the design of the table by doing something like adjusting column widths). - Tip A quick way of entering information in a field that is the same as information from the previous record is to use the [Ctrl] ['] (Control apostrophe) shortcut.
+^{11.} Close the table (There won't be any need to save anything unless you changed the design of the table)

+Tip A quick way of entering information in a field that is the same as information from the previous record is to use the Ctrl ' (Control apostrophe) shortcut.
 For example, in the above exercise, if you wanted to add a thirteenth record that had Dianella for the suburb, you could use the shortcut since the precious record also had Dianella for the suburb.
-When you were in the Suburb field, you could press [Ctrl] ['] to enter the information from the previous record in the same field.
+When you were in the Suburb field, you could press Ctrl ' to enter the information from the previous record in the same field.